ovh/docs/pages/cloud/private-cloud/vmware_register_vmx/guide.en-gb.md

 ![change](images/restore-vm-06.png){.thumbnail}

-If you get a configuration error, you will receive an error message when you reactivate the VM.
+In the event of a configuration error, an error message will be displayed when you restart the VM.

 You can reactivate a VM by right-clicking on it, then clicking `Power On`{.action}.